BDS-001/MonsterType/README.md

-# KeyStrike
+# MonsterType

 A typing-based survival game where your keyboard skills determine your fate.

 ## About

-KeyStrike is currently in early development.
+MonsterType is currently in early development.
 It starts as a Vite template but will evolve into an action-packed typing game where players must type quickly and accurately to survive waves of enemies.

 ## Current Status